-- Cycle the ignition to the ON or ACC position. - Turn on the VESTM player (if equipped on Dual Screen System) by pushing the Power button, located on the far left, or by pressing the button on the Remote Control. - When the Video Screen(s) are open and a DVD is inserted into the VESTM player, the screen(s) turn(s) on automatically, the headphone transmitters turn on and playback begins. - For Dual Video Screen System, Channel 1 on the Remote Control and Headphones refers to Screen 1 (second row) and Channel 2 on the Remote Control and Headphones refers to Screen 2 (third row).
+- Cycle the ignition to the ON or ACC position. - Your vehicle may be equipped with either a standard DVD player or a Blu-Ray Disc Player.
+If equipped with a Blu-Ray Disc Player, the icon will be present on the Player. - Turn on the Player (if equipped on Dual Screen System) by pushing the Power button, located on the far left, or by pressing the button on the Remote Control. - When the Video Screen(s) are open and a DVD is inserted into the VESTM player, the screen(s) turn(s) on automatically, the headphone transmitters turn on and playback begins. - For Dual Video Screen System, Channel 1 on the Remote Control and Headphones refers to Screen 1 (second row) and Channel 2 on the Remote Control and Headphones refers to Screen 2 (third row).
 Refer to the Dual Video Screen section for more information.